bourumir-wyngs/rs-opw-kinematics/src/path_plan/CARTESIAN.md

 The suffix planner handles a failed graph edge in this order:

 1. Try adaptive refinement if the edge has not reached `linear_recursion_depth`.
-2. If refinement is possible, insert the midpoint and run the graph again from there.
+2. If refinement is possible, insert the midpoint and rerun the graph from the same starting configuration, retaining alternative prefixes within the configured beam.
 3. If refinement is exhausted and `allow_reconfigure` is false, fail the strategy.
 4. If reconfiguration is allowed, try RRT from the best failure candidates.